oasisprotocol/old-docs/src/operators/the-quest-rules.md

    signup form.

 3. Send us your Entity Package.
-See: [Creating an Entity Package](./creating-an-entity-package.md)
+See: [Creating an Entity Package](./creating-an-entity-package.md). **To join the competition's genesis block, you must complete this step by January 13, 2020 at 00:00 UTC**

 *Note: If possible, please use the same github handle and email address for all 3 steps*

 ## Competition Kickoff

-The competition is expected to start **in early January**.
+The competition is expected to start **on January 15 at 00:00 UTC**.
 We will give at least 5 day notice to start time so everyone has plenty of time to prepare.

 The competition will begin with a new genesis block that includes all